2004 Intercontinental Cup

 The 2004 Intercontinental Cup was an association football match that took place on 12 December 2004 between Porto of Portugal, winners of the 2003–04 UEFA Champions League, and Once Caldas of Colombia, winners of the 2004 Copa Libertadores.
-The match was played at the neutral venue of the International Stadium Yokohama in Yokohama, Japan, in front of 45,748 fans.
-The match ended 0–0 after extra time, where Porto eventually won 8–7 in the penalty shoot-out.
+The match was played at the International Stadium in Yokohama, Japan in front of 45,748 fans and ended 0–0 after extra time, where Porto eventually won 8–7 in the penalty shoot-out.
 Maniche of Porto, despite being the only Porto player to miss his penalty kick, was named as man of the match.

-This was the last Intercontinental Cup final as the competition was subsequently expanded from a single game between European and South American champions into the FIFA Club World Cup, also including North & Central American, Asian, African and Oceanian continental champions.
+This was the last Intercontinental Cup final as the competition was subsequently expanded from a single game between European and South American champions into the FIFA Club World Cup, also including North, Central American and Caribbean, Asian, African and Oceanian continental champions.

-The 2004 Intercontinental Cup was a football match contested between the winners of the 2003 Copa Libertadores and the 2003 UEFA Champions League.
-The match was played on December 17, 2004, at the Estadio Santiago Bernabéu in Madrid, Spain.
-The match was won by Porto, who defeated Once Caldas 3-2.
-The match was the 44th Intercontinental Cup, an annual football competition organized by Union of European Football Associations (UEFA) and the Confederation of North, Central American and Caribbean Association Football (CONCACAF).
+The match was the 43rd Intercontinental Cup, an annual football competition organized by the Union of European Football Associations (UEFA) and the South American Football Confederation (CONMEBOL).